quarkiverse/quarkus-jgrapht/README.md

 JGraphT works well in the JVM mode and reasonably well in the native mode.

-This extension resolves issues for native mode for
+This extension ensures proper behavior in native mode for:
- - GraphML Import
+- GraphML import / export
+- JSON import / export
+- CSV import / export
+- DIMACS import / export
+- GEXF import / export
 -

 [comment]: <> (## Documentation)